Climate spending in new reconciliation deal a ‘turning point’ for the U.S., supporters say - NewsBreak

 “Without permitting reforms, without the ability for America to do what it does best — produce — there is no bill,” Manchin said.
 “And that is totally agreed upon and understood.”

-Schumer told reporters he, Manchin, House Speaker Nancy Pelosi and Biden agreed on a permitting provision.
+Schumer told reporters he, Manchin, House Speaker Nancy Pelosi, and Biden agreed on the permitting provision.
 That provision hasn’t been released publicly and it’s unclear exactly what federal permits it would affect.

 The Democratic leader said he partially agreed on the need for permitting reform.
 Delays in permitting can also slow down clean-energy projects, he said.
 Schumer said he would try to get the permitting provision in a continuing resolution that must pass before Oct.
 1 to keep the government funded.